Ada-Developers-Academy/C3Projects--VideoStoreAPI/notes.md

   - From Rentals table find all of one customer's current rentals

-get "/customers/:id/movies/past" = show all the movies that this customer has rented in the past, sorted by the checkout date.
+🔵 get "/customers/:id/movies/past" = show all the movies that this customer has rented in the past, sorted by the checkout date.
 Include return date in response.
- - From Rentals table find all of one customer's past rentals
+ - From Rentals table find all of one customer's past rentals SELECT title, checkout_date, return_date FROM movies, rentals WHERE rentals.customer_id = 2 AND rentals.returned_date != 'nil' ORDER BY checkout_date DESC;";
 Rental

+SELECT title, checkout_date, returned_date FROM movies, rentals where movies.id = rentals.movie_id and rentals.returned_date != 'nil' and rentals.customer_id = 4 ORDER BY checkout_date DESC;

 post "/rent/checkout" = Checks out the movie to the customer.
 Change the available inventory for that specific title.
 Do we decided how much to charge and when to return the movie?
  * Add to Rentals table: